yvettecook/TicTacToe/README.md

 #### *Coding Kata, tested and written in Python*

-Simple game where player place either a 'O' or a 'X' in a 3x3 grid.
+Simple command line game where player place either a 'O' or a 'X' in a 3x3 grid.
 The player who succeeds in placing three marks in a horizontal, vertical, or diagonal row wins the game.

 Stage 1: Build a command-line playable game against the computer.